Dialogue: Not feeling well

 | nuvak- | to have a cold |

-Adding these verb endings to stems ending in -t :
+Adding these affixes to stems ending in -t :

 - The last letter of the root and the first letter of the affix both change to n-.